mantidproject/documents/Design/Workbench/design-arch.md

 ## Qwt

 Some existing widget code uses Qwt for embedded plotting and will need to be ported to work both with Qwt5 & Qwt6 (for Qt5) during the phase where we share them between MantidPlot & the new workbench.
-These interfaces are:
+Some use it in a very basic manner and just use an embedded canvas with no toolbars etc while others use it in a much more complex manner.
+To mimimise the number of places with different code for plotting we will look to port as many as is feasible to `matplotlib` first.
+These will be:

  - DataComparison Interface
  - MultiDataSet Fitting
+ - Instrument Viewer
+ - Indirect interfaces (the plotting code is in 1 place)

+The remaining interfaces will use ifdefs to compile with both Qwt5/6:

  - Slice Viewer
- - Indirect interfaces (the plotting code is in 1 place)
  - Spectrum Viewer
- - Instrument Viewer

 Over time these will migrate to `matplotlib` but not for the first release of the workbench.

+### Qwt5/6

+On Ubuntu for example you cannot install the development package of Qwt5 & Qwt6 together as the headers clash.
+To circumvent this we will use an external project to pull in the Qwt6 code and build those interfaces against this as we migrate away.
+On Windows we need to build Qwt6 anyway and Homebrew is happy with the side-by-side install.
+Steve noted that we currently have a cmake issue with finding Qwt5 & Qw6: https://github.com/mantidproject/mantid/issues/16997

 ## Qt Help